Religion in New Zealand: Jedi census phenomenon

-Encouraged by an informal email campaign, over 53,000 people listed themselves as Jedi in the 2001 census (over 1.5% of responses).
-If the Jedi response had been accepted as valid it would have been the second-largest religion in New Zealand, behind Christianity.
+Encouraged by an informal email campaign prior to the 2001 census, over 53,000 people listed themselves as Jedi (over 1.5% of responses).
+If the Jedi response had been accepted as valid it would have then been the second-largest religion in New Zealand, behind Christianity.
 However, Statistics New Zealand treated Jedi responses as "Answer understood, but will not be counted".
 In the next census, in 2006, the number of reported Jedis decreased to 20,000.